Identification in discrete choice models with imperfect information: Inference

-(\MYref{inf_discrete2}) is a max-min problem which can be simplified as follows.
-Note that the inner constrained minimisation problem in (\MYref{inf_discrete2}) is linear in $P_{Y|X}(\cdot|x)$.
+(\ref{inf_discrete2}) is a max-min problem which can be simplified as follows.
+Note that the inner constrained minimisation problem in (\ref{inf_discrete2}) is linear in $P_{Y|X}(\cdot|x)$.
 Thus, it can be replaced by its dual, which consists of a linear constrained maximisation problem.
-Moreover, the outer constrained maximisation problem in (\MYref{inf_discrete2}) has a quadratic constraint, $b^Tb\leq 1$.
-Therefore, (\MYref{inf_discrete2}) can be rewritten as a quadratically constrained linear maximisation problem which is a tractable exercise.
+Moreover, the outer constrained maximisation problem in (\ref{inf_discrete2}) has a quadratic constraint, $b^\top b\leq 1$.
+Therefore, (\ref{inf_discrete2}) can be rewritten as a quadratically constrained linear maximisation problem which is a tractable exercise.
 This is described in detail below.